mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

         href="{{ site.data.solicitations['STTR'].url }}" target="_blank">Read the STTR solicitation</a>
   </p>
   <p><b>Register your company (FREE and required)</b>
-    <br>If your company hasn’t worked with the government before, you’ll need to register with these systems.
-You MUST
-    have completed your SAM registration BEFORE you can begin entering your proposal in FastLane.
+    <br>If your company hasn’t worked with the government before, you’ll need to register with these systems (we recommend the order listed below).
+Every step in our process, including all of these registrations, is free.
+You MUST have completed your SAM registration BEFORE you can begin entering your proposal in FastLane.
 Start as soon as possible!
   </p>
   <ol class="timeline timeline__no-numbers">
     <li class="timeline-step">